Introduction to psychedelics in therapy

 Conclusion and considerations for the future of psychedelics in therapy

 It’s essential to stay informed on regulations and new research to ensure responsible use.
-As more studies come out, minimizing harm to those who self-medicate or buy unregulated drugs online is crucial.
-Psychedelics must be handled with care to avoid any adverse or nonconsensual events.
+The more studies that come out, the more important it becomes to minimize harm for those who self-medicate or buy unregulated drugs online.
+Psychedelics need to be approached with caution so that nothing negative or nonconsensual occurs.

 Frequently Asked Questions